Exceptional horns in $n$-root graphene and Lieb photonic ring lattices: Conclusions

 To validate these results, we have built finite-element simulations for the root lattices of both graphene and the Lieb model in photonic ring resonators.
 The implementation is based on the usage of antiresonant link rings with a nonuniform distribution of optical gain and loss.
 These links enable near unidirectional effective couplings between the main rings of the lattice, and can allow fine-tuning of the coupling phases just by adjusting their positioning.
 The simulated spectra display good agreement with the theoretical results.
 One observes, however, significant deviations around the EPs, which extend to the degenerate FBs.
 The main cause of the deviations from the clean model is the existence of a coupling between opposite ring circulations, either due to reflection effects or a small direct coupling.
 Even if its value is small, flat bands and the EPs appear to be very sensitive to its effects, so focus should be placed on reducing it for future work.
 A possibility to mitigate these effects could be to introduce a bias that strongly separates the spectra for both ring circulations in energy, be that along the real (by detuning) or imaginary axes (through losses).
 An idea similar to Refs.~\cite{Ren2018,Hayenga2019,Liu2021NP} could be employed, wherein additional coupling elements are placed within the inner radii of the resonators to cause a strong suppression of one circulation via unidirectional couplings to the opposite one.

 Several new directions remain open for exploration in the topic of $n$-root models.
-In particular, unusual energy scaling is expected to be found, e.g., by taking the parent model to be (i) a Weyl semimetal with a linearly dispersive zeroth LL along the extra momentum coordinate \cite{Nielsen1983}, (ii) the Haldane model with linear chiral edge bands crossing the Fermi level in a ribbon geometry \cite{Marques2021b}, (iii) a semidirac model where the LLs scale as $E\sim\phi^{\frac{2}{3}}$ \cite{Dietl2008}, or (iv) lattices hosting singular FBs, whose LLs scale with the LL number as $E\sim m^{-1}$ \cite{Rhim2021}.
+In particular, unusual energy scaling is expected to be found, e.g., by taking the parent model to be (i) a Weyl semimetal with a linearly dispersive zeroth LL along the extra momentum coordinate \cite{Nielsen1983}, (ii) the Haldane model with linear chiral edge bands crossing the Fermi level in a ribbon geometry \cite{Marques2021b}, (iii) a semi-Dirac model where the LLs scale as $E\sim\phi^{\frac{2}{3}}$ \cite{Dietl2008}, or (iv) lattices hosting singular FBs, whose LLs scale with the LL number as $E\sim m^{-1}$ \cite{Rhim2021}.
 It would also be interesting to study $n$-root lattices whose parent model is itself non-Hermitian and hosts EPs, such as graphene with an additional imaginary mass term \cite{Szameit2011,Ramezani2012}, where ``tachyonic'' modes with superluminal velocities appear in the vicinity of the EPs.
 By constructing the $n$-root versions of such models, multiple concatenated mechanisms for EP generation will be present, and their alignment can lead to the amplification of the EP order, further enhancing its sensitivity to perturbations.
 We are currently putting several of these predictions to the test, and their detailed analysis will be the subject of forthcoming studies.

-\textit{Note added.} During the final stages of preparation of this manuscript, we became aware of two recent works: one \cite{McCann2026} with some related results based on a different approach that derives $n$-root versions of \textit{squared} parent models, and another \cite{Yoshida2026} that addresses the topology of Hopf EPs in higher-dimensional models.
+\textit{Note added.} Recently, we became aware of two recent works: one \cite{McCann2026} with some related results based on a different approach that derives $n$-root versions of \textit{squared} parent models, and another \cite{Yoshida2026} that addresses the topology of Hopf EPs in higher-dimensional models.